Chapter 3: How Mice Get Into Your Home

 How Do You Stop Mice From Coming Into Your House?

-The next chapter will show you how to eliminate mice and keep them away.
+The next chapter will cover the different ways to eliminate mice and dive deeper into how to keep them away.